 A code review on the front end can help you discover issues related to parts of the code that create a positive user experience.
 You can extend it with a UX audit

 The back-end code audit calculates the overall code complexity.
-It aids in determining whether the software is stable and secure.
+It aids in determining whether the software is stable and secure, whether it’s cross-platform or native app development.
 Issues such as outdated tools, technologies, and code structure are all scrutinized by the auditors.

 The security code audit is used to examine the effectiveness of security measures and check whether any data access limitations exist.
 It also aids in the detection of data breaches that might result in information leaks.